 SECTION 3.
-All Appeals to the Governing Board Grievance Committee must be submitted in writing and submitted [insert process].
+All Appeals to the Governing Board Grievance Committee must be submitted in writing and submitted through the Executive Director or their designee.

-Technology Acceptable Use Model Policy[required]
+Technology Acceptable Use Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.